20tab/uwsgi-local-dns-resolver/README.md

-# uwsgi-local-dns-resolver
+# uWSGI-local-DNS-resolver
-uwsgi-local-dns-resolver (from now on __uwsgidns__) is a DNS server.
+uWSGI-local-DNS-resolver (from now on __uWSGI-DNS__) is a DNS server that resolves to `localhost` each request directed to a uWSGI-subscribed domain.

+# Why?
-It resolves to `localhost` each request directed to a uWSGI-subscribed domain and proxies to an upstream DNS server all the others. uwsgidns' main intent is to let users transparently connect to development remotes while forwarding all other requests to a specified upstream server.
+Our main intent is to let users transparently connect to their local development instances handled through a uWSGI HTTP subscription server.

 ## Project status
-uwsgidns is still a work in progress.
+uWSGI-DNS is still a work in progress.
 As a consequence, its APIs could be subject to changes.

 ## Features
 - Python 2 & Python 3 compatibility.